OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

 chromatogram is displayed in the viewer.

 We can also visualize the resulting data using ``matplotlib``.
-Here we can plot every chromatogram in our ``MSExperiment`` and label it with it's native ID.
+Here we can plot every chromatogram in our :py:class:`~.MSExperiment` and label it with it's native ID.

 .. image:: img/ChromPlot.png